UniErase: Towards Balanced and Precise Unlearning in Language Models: Perform Unlearning Edit with Unleanring Token

-In Eq \ref{eq: unlearning edit}, for all $(q, a) \in \mathcal{D}_f$, the \text{forget term} modifies the first token of the response $a$ to [UNL], while the \text{retain term} ensures that all $(q, a) \in \mathcal{D}_r$ retain their original input-output pairs.
-In practice, to further maintain model's ability, we include a sample of general knowledge $\mathcal{D}_g$ in $\mathcal{D}_r$ ($|\mathcal{D}_g| \gg |\mathcal{D}_f|$), which other unlearning methods unable to involve due to high computational costs~\cite{yuan2024closer, zhang2024negative}.
-Then, to solve Eq \ref{eq: unlearning edit}, we can \textit{quickly} get its closed-form solution, without optimization process:
+In Eq.~\ref{eq: unlearning edit}, for all $(q, a) \in \mathcal{D}_f$, the \text{forget term} modifies the first token of the response $a$ to [UNL], while the \text{retain term} ensures that all $(q, a) \in \mathcal{D}_r$ retain their original input-output pairs.
+Through mathematical derivation (provided in Appendix \ref{appendix: unlearning edit}), we can \textit{quickly} get its \textbf{closed-form solution}:

-In Appendix \ref{appendix: unlearning edit}, we provide a rigorous mathematical derivation for Eq \ref{eq: solution}, along with the other unlearning editing methods (derived from \ref{eq: unlearning edit}) that better redirect $D_f$ to [UNL] or preserve $D_r$.